Director of the Dan School of Drama and Music, Professor

 Dr. Walker’s writing for the theatre includes his adaptation of James Joyce’s Finnegans Wake, which played in Kingston and also at the Tarragon Theatre in Toronto, and the book, music and lyrics for Chantecler: a musical (adapted from the French verse tragedy by Edmond Rostand), which was directed with great invention and wit for Theatre Kingston by his distinguished colleague and friend, Tim Fort.
 His most recent work includes One Last Night With Mata Hari, a music drama created in collaboration with composer John Burge.
 That show premiered at the Isabel Bader Centre for the Performing Arts in January 2017, in a production featuring actor-singer Patricia O'Callaghan and pianist Gregory Oh.
 His other recent work is These Deeds, a play about Henry Irving, Bram Stoker and Buffalo Bill Cody, that is as yet unproduced.

 On the academic side (see profile on academia.edu), Dr. Walker's most recent publication is "Canadian Drama and the Nationalist Impulse" in The Oxford Handbook to Canadian Literature, ed.
 Cynthia Sugars (Oxford University Press, 2015).
 He is the author of The Buried Astrolabe: Canadian Dramatic Imagination and Western Tradition (McGill-Queen’s University Press, 2001) and co-editor (with Jennifer Wise of the University of Victoria) of The Broadview Anthology of Drama: Plays from the Western Theatre, Volumes I and II (Broadview Press, 2003) and The Broadview Anthology of Drama, Concise Edition (Broadview Press, 2005).
 He has also edited Shakespeare’s King Lear (Broadview Press, 2011) in a version that features parallel Folio and Quarto texts, and which was also published in The Broadview Anthology of British Literature.
 His other publications include chapters in Solo Performance: Critical Perspectives on Canadian Theatre, Volume Twenty, ed.
 Jenn Stephenson (Playwrights Canada Press, 2011), Sharon Pollock: Critical Perspectives on Canadian Theatre, Volume Ten, ed.
 Sherrill Grace and Michelle La Flamme (Playwrights Canada Press, 2008),George F. Walker: Critical Perspectives on Canadian Theatre, Volume Five, ed.
 Harry Lane (Playwrights Canada Press, 2006), Judith Thompson: Critical Perspectives on Canadian Theatre in English, Volume Three, ed.
 Ric Knowles (Playwrights Canada Press, 2005), Sharon Pollock: Essays on her Work (Guernica Press, 2000), Compass Points: Navigating the 20th Century (Between the lines, 1999), and The Legacy of Northrop Frye (University of Toronto Press, 1994).
 He has written a number of articles for The Canadian Encyclopedia and The Literary Encyclopedia, and for journals such as Modern Drama, Theatre Research in Canada, Australasian Drama Studies, Journal of Dramatic Theory and Criticism, Journal of Canadian Studies, English Studies in Canada and Canadian Theatre Review.
 He was Book Review Editor for Modern Drama for two years, from 1998 to 2000.
-In 2009, he was appointed as a Corresponding Scholar at the Shaw Festival.
+He regularly contributes essays to the Stratford Festival house programs.
 He is a Fellow of the Royal Society of Canada.